Date of Easter: Gauss's Easter algorithm

-An analysis of the Gauss's Easter algorithm is divided into two parts.
+Gauss's Easter algorithm can be divided into two parts for analysis.
 The first part is the approximate tracking of the lunar orbiting and the second part is the exact deterministic offsetting to obtain a Sunday following the full moon.

 The first part consists of determining the variable d, the number of days (counting from 22 March) to the day after the full moon.
-The formula for d contains the terms 19a and the constant M. a is the year's position in the 19-year lunar phase cycle, in which by assumption the moon's movement relative to earth repeats every 19 calendar years.
-In older times, 19 calendar years were equated to 235 lunar months (the Metonic cycle), which is remarkably close since 235 lunar months are approximately 6939.6813 days and 19 years are on average 6939.6075 days.
+The formula for d contains the terms 19a and the constant M. a is the year's position in the 19-year lunar phase cycle, in which by assumption the moon's movement relative to Earth repeats every 19 calendar years.
+In older times, 19 calendar years were equated to 235 lunar months (the Metonic cycle), which is a close approximation since 235 lunar months amount to 6939.6813 days and 19 solar years are on average 6939.6075 days.

 The expression (19a + M) mod 30 repeats every 19 years within each century as M is determined per century.
-The 19-year cycle has nothing to do with the '19' in 19a, it is just a coincidence that another '19' appears.
+The 19-year cycle has nothing to do with the '19' in 19a; it is just a coincidence that another '19' appears.
 The '19' in 19a comes from correcting the mismatch between a calendar year and an integer number of lunar months.

 A calendar year (non-leap year) has 365 days and the closest one can come with an integer number of lunar months is 12 × 29.5 = 354 days.
 The difference is 11 days, which must be corrected for by moving the following year's occurrence of a full moon 11 days back.
 But in modulo 30 arithmetic, subtracting 11 is the same as adding 19, hence the addition of 19 for each year added, i.e. 19a.

 The M in 19a + M serves to have a correct starting point at the start of each century.
 It is determined by a calculation taking the number of leap years up until that century where k inhibits a leap day every 100 years and q reinstalls it every 400 years, yielding (k − q) as the total number of inhibitions to the pattern of a leap day every four years.
 Thus we add (k − q) to correct for leap days that never occurred. p corrects for the lunar orbit not being fully describable in integer terms.

 The range of days considered for the full moon to determine Easter are 21 March (the day of the ecclesiastical equinox of spring) to 18 April—a 29-day range.
 However, in the mod 30 arithmetic of variable d and constant M, both of which can have integer values in the range 0 to 29, the range is 30.
 Therefore, adjustments are made in critical cases.
 Once d is determined, this is the number of days to add to 22 March (the day after the earliest possible full moon allowed, which is coincident with the ecclesiastical equinox of spring) to obtain the date of the day after the full moon.